eurica-larazo/gitExport/README.md

 2. since - export starting date(date and time).
 3. until - export ending date(date and time).
 4. commit - commit id
+5. include - list of file paths you wish to include
-5. ignore - list of file path you wish to ignore
+6. ignore - list of file paths you wish to ignore
-6. log - flag for including log file to patch.
+7. log - flag for including log file to patch.
 By default log file is not included.

 # How to use
 Go to your GIT repository.